agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 ## Help

 ```
+tudo stands for 'Termux app user do'.
-tudo is a wrapper script to execute commands as the 'termux' user in
+It is a wrapper script to execute commands as the
+'Termux app (u<userid>_a<appid>)' user in the
-the Termux App, like to drop to an interactive shell for any of the
+Termux app, like to drop to an interactive shell for any
-supported shells, or to execute shell script files or their text
+of the supported shells, or to execute shell script files or their
-passed as an argument.
+text passed as an argument.

 Usage: